jose-lico/Dusk/README.md

 Dusk is very early in development and so its features are barebones.

-- Uses a build system for the project and all its dependencies
+- Build system for the project and all its dependencies
 - Logging system
-- Simple 3D Rendering
+- 3D Rendering
 - Ability to import 3D models (.fbx or .obj)
-- Phong Lighting
 - Material System
-- Resource management with UUIDs
+- Asset management with UUIDs
-- Resource de/serialization (Scenes, Materials)
-- ECS using entt
+- ECS
-- Editor tool using imgui
+- Lua Scripting
+- Fully fledged editor
+- Simple Runtime

 # Goals

 It is always good to have goals that push you forward and give you a glimpse of what the future might hold.

 Dusk's short term goal is to reach the MVP stage of a game engine.
 For me, this means to be able to create and manipulate scenes and the objects that live in it, create assets such as materials, and finally having the concept of a runtime and being able to export a game build which can be distribuited.
-This MVP will not even have scripting meaning the exported build will most likely just be a static scene.

 Here are some of the tasks towards this goal, and beyond.

 - Better editor tool
-- Concept of a Runtime
-- Ability to export games
+- Proper expor
 - Profiling
 - Multithreaded
 - PBR workflow
 - Support for multiple graphics APIs
-- Mono Scripting
 - Physics
 - Audio